mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "Just rest.
 He's gone now."

-I felt pity for Fajro; he didn't deserve to be pinned to a wall, but I was frustrated that he lied to me.
+I felt no pity for Fajro.
+My mind was focused on Kipnu.

 He sipped some of the water and sat up, motioning to the magistrate for the cloth.
 The magistrate handed it over and he put it behind his head.